Buyer's FAQ

 • Is Visual Fortran supported?

 Winteracter supports Intel Visual Fortran 11.0 or later.
-This is the same compiler which ships under a variety of Intel product names, such as "Composer XE" or "Parallel Studio XE".
+This is the same compiler which shipped under a variety of Intel product names, such as "Composer XE" or "Parallel Studio XE".
 Both 32-bit and 64-bit versions are provided for use with this compiler, on Windows.
 More recently, the compiler has been rebranded as "Intel Fortran Compiler Classic", part of the Intel oneAPI HPC Toolkit.
 The Windows version of Winteracter for use with Intel compilers is suitable for use with both the "Visual Fortran" and "Classic" compilers (they are essentially the same compiler).

 As of Winteracter v15.0, the new "Intel Fortran Compiler" (also known as "ifx") is also supported, allowing creation of 64-bit programs on Windows and Linux.
+Note: This is no longer referred to as "Visual Fortran" and relies on different underlying compiler technology.

 Back to top